 Welcome to Excel Exposure!

-I’ve created this site as part of the University of Reddit.
+I’ve created this site originally as part of University of Reddit.
 Since then it has evolved to be a free-standing training platform.
-The course is 100% free and enrollment at University of Reddit is not required.
+The course is 100% free and enrollment is not required.
 The goal is to expose the world to the amazing functionality of Microsoft Excel.
 This site will be an easy reference for Excel users of all skill levels so that they can refine their skills, become more efficient, and get the most out of this amazing piece of software.

 This course will be a complete lesson & teaching tool related to Microsoft Excel.
 It will have sections and information applicable to all experience levels.
 It will be updated regularly with additional lessons, tips, and demonstrations of how you can get the most out of Excel.